 Program grades are based on the three criteria: Skills, Knowledge, and Professional Skills.
 Each area counts as one-third of the nine weeks grade.
-Students receive a minimum of one skills and one knowledge grade for each week of enrollment.
-Students will receive a mid-term assessment of grades during each nine-week period.
+Students will receive cumulative grades during each nine-week period.
 A minimum grade of 80% in each area is required in order to receive a passing grade.
-If the student's grade is below an 80%, the student will be counseled as to what steps need to be taken to bring the grade to a satisfactory level.
+If a student's grade is below 80%, the student will be counseled as to what steps need to be taken to bring the grade to a satisfactory level.